Verbit raises $31 million for human-in-the-loop AI transcription tech

 But what sets Verbit apart is its reliance on “cutting-edge” advances in machine learning and natural language understanding, according to Levine.

 Three models — acoustic, linguistic, and contextual — inform Verbit’s captioning.
-They filter out background noise and echo and identify speakers regardless of accent, and then they detect domain-specific terms while incorporating current events and updates.
+They filter out background noise and echoes and identify speakers regardless of accent, and they detect domain-specific terms while incorporating current events and updates.
 Clients first upload audio or video files to a cloud dashboard for processing.
 Then a team of over 15,000 human freelancers in over 20 countries edits and reviews the material, taking into account customer-supplied notes and guidelines.
 The finished transcriptions are available for export to services like Blackboard, Vimeo, YouTube, Canvas, and BrightCode.

 Verbit’s web frontend shows the progress of each job and lets users edit and share files or define the access permissions for each and add inline comments, request reviews, or view usage reports.
 A forthcoming feature — Verbit Express — will allow them to drag files in need of transcription to a folder on a desktop PC, where they’ll be automatically uploaded and processed.

-The transcriber side on the equation is a self-serve and on-demand affair.
+The transcriber side of the equation is a self-serve and on-demand affair.
 Verbit transcribers can choose the files they’d like to work on — the platform doesn’t assign them manually — and take advantage of built-in dictionary and research tools, keyboard shortcuts, speed control, a highlighter, and spell check.
-Those that consistently produce exceptional work and achieve high quality scores are offered the chance to become reviewers, who are responsible for proofreading — editing, if necessary — transcribers’ work.
+Those who consistently produce exceptional work and achieve high quality scores are offered the chance to become reviewers, responsible for proofreading — and editing, if necessary — transcribers’ work.

 Livne claims the platform can reduce operating costs by up to 50% and deliver results 10 times faster than the competition.
 In any case, it was enough to woo a healthy client base of over 150 educational institutions and commercial customers (up from 70 as of January 2019), including the NCAA, London Business School, Fashion Institute of Technology, Utah State University, University of Utah, University of Southern Utah, University of Vermont, Auburn University, Western Governor University, University of California at Santa Barbara, Oakland University, Stanford, Coursera, Udacity, Panopto, Kaltura, and close to 100 others (up from 50 in May 2018).